Many-body quantum resources of graph states: Introduction

-The method requires knowledge of a single element of the density matrix of the graph.
-From this object one can infer the depth of entanglement and many-body Bell correlations ~\cite{zukowski2002bell,mermin1990extreme,10.1119/1.12594, cavalcanti2007bell, Reid2012, cavalcanti2011unified,Ardehali_1992}.
+This method only requires knowledge of one element of the graph state's density matrix.
+From this element, one can infer the depth of entanglement and many-body Bell correlations ~\cite{zukowski2002bell,mermin1990extreme,10.1119/1.12594, cavalcanti2007bell, Reid2012, cavalcanti2011unified,Ardehali_1992}.
 The method is scalable in two ways.
 First, it applies to graph states of arbitrary size.
-Second, it allows for a systematic study of how the strength of correlations changes as the interactions between the qubits (i.e., the edges) are modified, providing control over the quantum resources required for a particular task.
-In addition, the aforementioned matrix element used by this method is experimentally accessible by measuring of the multiple quantum coherences~\cite{garttner2017measuring,PhysRevLett.120.040402}.
+Second, it enables a systematic study of how correlation strength changes when interactions between qubits (i.e., edges) are modified.
+This provides control over the quantum resources needed for a given task.
+Additionally, the aforementioned matrix element used by this method can be accessed experimentally by measuring of the multiple quantum coherences~\cite{garttner2017measuring,PhysRevLett.120.040402}.

-We discuss applications of the proposed method for four graph topologies, i.e., star graphs, Tur\'an graphs, $r$-ary tree graphs and cluster states~\cite{book_graphs}, and for $146$ non-equivalent classes of graph states with up to $L = 8$ qubits with respect to local unitary transformations and graph isomorfisms.
-We provide analytical results for the amount of quantum correlations for any number of qubits.
-Finally, we indicate the quantum-enhanced metrological utility of these graphs.
+We discuss the application of the proposed method to four graph topologies: star graphs, Tur\'an graphs, $r$-ary tree graphs, and cluster states~\cite{book_graphs}.
+We also discuss the application to $146$ non-equivalent classes of graph states with up to eight qubits with respect to local unitary (LU) transformations and graph isomorphisms.
+We provide analytical results for the amount of quantum correlation for any number of qubits.
+Finally, we demonstrate the quantum-enhanced metrological utility of these graphs.